-AMP has also provided a one-year membership to a trainee and a technologist who attends the meeting.
-These memberships will be raffled off at the end of the symposium; you need not be present to win.
+AMP also provides a one-year membership to a trainee and a technologist who attend the meeting.
+These memberships will be awarded at the end of the symposium; you need not be present to win.

 Lunch will be provided with each day’s registration fee.
 In addition, there will be a wine and cheese reception at the close of Tuesday's session.
 An exhibit area will be open where you can learn of new products and services that are available to enhance laboratory operations from molecular-specific vendors.